YossiSaadi/todo/.swm/live-snippets.mio0y.sw.md

 ## Live Snippets and the IDE

-The illustration below shows how you can find snippets in your **Swimm IDE extension**
+The illustration above shows how you can find snippets in your **Swimm IDE extension**

 <br/>